 - ***Add in the water and mix well.
 See note in final step about adding water.

 - Put back in the refrigerator for at least one hour.

 - Remove from the refrigerator and add additional salt and pepper as needed.
 Make sure you mix it well and take a few bites before adding anything though.
 You really shouldn’t need much due to the flavors of all the vegetables.

-I hope you enjoy this recipe as much as we did!
+I hope you enjoy this Heirloom Tomato Gazpacho as much as we did!
 I’ve made it again, so I can eat it for lunch every day this week. 🙂 Happy eating, friends.